-I’ve been caring for my dad, who has Lewy Body dementia, for thirteen years now.
-It’s been a tiring, rewarding, frustrating, and life-expanding journey.
+I cared for my dad, who had Lewy Body dementia, for thirteen years.
+He died on May 5, 2016.
+It was a tiring, rewarding, frustrating, and life-expanding journey.
 In 2003, his mental state and living situation became to precarious to ignore any longer so my sister and I stepped in and took over his life; moving in a 24-hour caregiver, taking over his finances, dealing with legal issues, getting him a diagnoses.
 In April, 2004, I moved in with him as a part-time caregiver, partly to more easily be able to manage his affairs, but also because I didn’t want to miss any of his last bits of lucidity.
 I wrote a book about this experience, as well as about cleaning out his house, which he had lived in for forty years.
 I also started a caregiving blog that became popular with other caregivers.

 Books and Sites.

 Caregiving: How to Survive and Get Out Alive – Joy Walker

 A Caregiver’s Guide to Lewy Body Dementia – James and Helen Whitworth.

 Living With Lewy’s – Amy and Gerald Throop.